 Homemade foods are usually better than packaged versions sold in grocery stores.
 And homemade versions are usually cheaper than their store-bought counterparts.
 Homemade may take a bit of time and a few supplies, but in my book, the rewards are frequently worth the effort.
-And so it is with mascarpone.
+And so it is with easy homemade mascarpone.

 Featured in luscious Italian desserts, such as tiramisu and cheesecake, as well as frostings, and pasta sauce or filling, mascarpone is difficult to describe.
 It is cheese without curds, rich without being sugary, and thick but not hard.
 If you want to imagine its taste, think of the most mouth-watering cream cheese in the world, then imagine it lighter, slightly sweeter, and infinitely tastier.